Merger-induced disturbance and temporal signatures in galaxy clusters: a combined phase space and photometric analysis: Results

 \section{Results}

-\subsection{Phase-space Disturbance}
+\subsection{Phase-space disturbance}

-\subsubsection{Decay Timescale Selection}
+\subsubsection{Decay timescale selection}

 To quantify the connection between dynamical disturbance and merger history, we first determine a proper decay timescale $\tau$ in the merger score definition (Eq.~\ref{eq:merger_score}).
 This parameter controls how strongly recent mergers contribute relative to older ones.
 For this pre-evaluation, we include all candidate features and will prune them after selecting a suitable $\tau$.
+We evaluate the model performance based on $R^2$ in the training and test datasets.
+Here $R^2$ denotes the standard coefficient of determination computed between the true disturbance scores $s_i$ and the predicted scores $\hat{s}_i$,

+where $\bar{s}$ is the mean of the true scores.
+Thus, $R^2=1$ corresponds to a perfect prediction, $R^2=0$ indicates performance no better than predicting the mean, and negative values imply worse-than-baseline performance.

 The choice of $\tau$ is guided by two considerations.
-First, we evaluate model performance by training XGBoost \citep{Chen_2016_XGBoost}, via \texttt{scikit-learn} \citep{pedregosa2018scikitlearnmachinelearningpython} to predict full-, past-, and future-merger scores from all phase-space features, and tracking how the test $R^2$ varies with $\tau$.
+First, we evaluate model performance by training XGBoost \citep{Chen_2016_XGBoost}, via scikit-learn \citep{pedregosa2018scikitlearnmachinelearningpython} to predict full-, past-, and future-merger scores from all phase-space features, and tracking how the test $R^2$ varies with $\tau$.
 Second, we account for sample availability: halos within $\tau$ Gyr of redshift 0 lack complete future-merger information and must be excluded when using full- or future-merger scores.
 Increasing $\tau$ enlarges this exclusion window and reduces the effective sample size.
 XGBoost, a scalable tree boosting system, is chosen for its ability to capture nonlinear relationships and its interpretability via feature-importance metrics.

 To increase both sample size and model robustness, we treat the three projections of each of the 352 primary zoom-in targets and their progenitors between snapshots 72 and 99 as distinct samples.
-When splitting the dataset into training and test sets, we group the data by both halo ID and snapshot number.
-However, this grouping introduces a risk of data leakage: for example, the model might learn to predict the merger score at snapshot 73 by implicitly memorizing the features of the same halo at snapshot 72.
+When splitting the dataset into training and test sets, we use grouping: we assign each sample a group label and perform the split at the level of group labels, i.e., all samples sharing the same label are placed entirely in either the training set or the test set.
+However, the degree of data leakage can depend on the chosen grouping scheme.
+Grouping by both halo ID and snapshot number can prevent leakage between different projections of the same halo at the same snapshot, but it still allows different snapshots of the same halo to fall into different splits and can therefore introduce temporal leakage since adjacent snapshots are strongly correlated, e.g. the model might learn to predict the merger score at snapshot 73 by implicitly memorizing the features of the same halo at snapshot 72.

 To mitigate this, we apply a projection-rotation scheme along with snapshot dropping.
 Specifically, we alternate between using different phase-space projections (x, y, z) and exclude the snapshots in between.
 For example, in the sequence [z, drop, x, drop, y, drop], each included snapshot has a distinct projection and is separated from its adjacent neighbors.
 This setup helps reduce the risk of data leakage by discouraging the model from learning patterns that depend on the similarity of halo structures across consecutive snapshots, which may act as a proxy for halo identity.